Jeff-mwangi/C-sharp-article/index.md

 - Line 2:```using System```

 In C#, it means that we can use the classes available in the system.
-It contains commonly-used types.
+It contains commonly-used types and classes.

 - Line 3: ```namespace HelloWorld{...}```